Different Roof Styles:

 - Increased protection against inclement weather, animals, and burglars

-It should be noted that some areas require personal and commercial metal garages to be certified.
+It should be noted that some areas require personal and commercial steel garages to be certified.
 In order to find out whether or not your area requires building certification, contact your local government.

 While electronic wide doors are great for transporting vehicles to and from your garage, a customized walk-in door is a great option for people who want to be able to easily access their garage on foot.
 Like our windows, we offer standard walk-in doors with a sleek finish.